Skip to content

 More specifically, if you do three things, you can avoid poverty: complete at least a high school education, work full time, and wait until age 21 and get married before having a baby.
 More.

 Poverty is a blight on the American psyche because a nation as wealthy as ours should not have so many people living in poverty.
 In our hearts and souls, we know that as citizens of that nation, we can and should do better.
 But how to do better has proved elusive and highly controversial.
-Complicating this issue is a massive labyrinth of complex government programs we barely understand.
+Complicating this issue is a massive labyrinth of complex government programs we barely understand (see U.S. Welfare Page).
 Should we throw our hands in the air and rely on them to solve the problem?
 Or is that approach a cop-out because the government has barely made a dent in solving the poverty issue?
 Here is a book addressing this theme.

 We tend to think of poverty on a societal or social level.
 But we all know poverty personally.
 Most of us started as young adults with very little and worked our way up.
 Many of us know relatives or friends struggling financially, some with few assets.
 We volunteer or give to charities aimed at helping the poor, the homeless, the addicted, or the frail.
 Many of us are raising our kids, striving to get them a good education and helping them launch a financially independent and good life.
 We aim to help them avoid a life of poverty.
 From the bottom up, this is our view of poverty.
 It is not inconsequential.